 - Tell me the date by which you would like us to work together

-- Expect to hear from me or my team very soon in your mailbox for the scheduling of our next session!
+- Expect to hear from me or my team very soon in your mailbox!

 And as a bonus, feel free to join My Best Next Step, a free online Mastermind I have launched for young African women (from the continent and its diaspora) looking for inspiration, support and practical advice for the next step in their career or in their entrepreneurial journey.